WarintornNawong/DSI_Project_Capstone/README.md

 ## CONCLUSION

-The reason above I decided to apply the CASE-5 Model to use for developing "Oil Spill Detection System".
+With the reason I have specified earlier,  I decided to apply the CASE-5 Model to use for developing "Oil Spill Detection System".

 ![image](https://user-images.githubusercontent.com/104628789/202327345-7e3dcedb-d896-4383-9d01-b64d5743f451.png)